-The draft Neighbourhood Plan seeks to retain the shopping role of the Town Centre through maintaining a dominant presence of shops in West Street and Downing Street; ensuring a range of shop units; acknowledging the planning consent at East Street and allocating the Woolmead site for retail development at ground floor (Policy FNP17 The Woolmead).
-Whilst the loss of offices cannot generally be prevented, the draft Neighbourhood Plan expects that much of the modern office stock will remain in office use during the Plan period.
+The Neighbourhood Plan seeks to retain the shopping role of the Town Centre through maintaining a dominant presence of shops in West Street, Downing Street and The Borough; ensuring a range of shop units; acknowledging the potential at East Street and allocating the Woolmead site for retail development at ground floor (Policies FNP21 - East Street, South Street and Dogflud Way and FNP22 - The Woolmead).
+Whilst the loss of offices cannot generally be prevented, the Neighbourhood Plan expects that much of the good quality office stock will remain in office use during the Plan period due to high demand.
 Restaurants, cafes and public houses add to the variety of uses in the town centre and support the night time economy and this variety should be maintained in the long term.
 The town centre hotels are important to the town's business community and tourist offer and should be retained.

-Policy FNP18 - Farnham Town Centre
+Farnham Town Centre